Skip to main content

 • SYSTEM STATUS

-• Shows the current status of the internal stages (Main Processor, Stereo Generator, FM Monitor, RDS and AoIP/Streaming).
+• Shows running modules and indicates normal operation (Main Processor, Stereo Generator, FM Monitor, RDS, and AoIP/Streaming).

 • SYSTEM TIME:

-• If the unit has Internet access, it syncs time with an NTP server
+• If the unit has internet access, synchronizes time with an NTP server.

-• It can also be synchronized from PC using SYNC FROM PC
+• Can also sync from a PC using SYNC FROM PC.

-• Date and time are only used in reports and logs
+• Date and time are used only for reports and logs.